tvarwig/laravel-inertia-svelte5-typescript/README.md

 ### Issues
 - `"svelte": "^5.0.0-next.136"` in package.json. `npm install` doesn't always work with this line in `package.json`.
 You may need to delete this line and manually install `svelte@next`
+- Due to a conflict between the versions of svelte required by different dependencies in this  project install packages use `npm install --legacy-peer-deps`

 ### Changes from Docs